From David Crystal’s book The Fight for English: How language pundits ate, shot, and left, by way of Delancey Place.

 “The renewed interest in classical languages and cultures, which formed part of the ethos of the Renaissance, had introduced a new perspective into spelling: etymology.
 Etymology is the study of the history of words, and there was a widespread view that words should show their history in the way they were spelled.
 These weren’t classicists showing off.
 There was a genuine belief that it would help people if they could ‘see’ the original Latin in a Latin-derived English word.
 So someone added a b to the word typically spelled det, dett, or dette in Middle English, because the source in Latin was debitum, and it became debt, and caught on.
 Similarly, an o was added to peple, because it came from populum: we find both poeple and people, before the latter became the norm.
 An s was added to ile and iland, because of Latin insula, so we now have island.
 There are many more such cases.
 Some people nowadays find it hard to understand why there are so many ‘silent letters’ of this kind in English.
 It is because other people thought they were helping.

-2 Responses to “TotD: Why is English spelling so odd?”
+2 thoughts on “TotD: Why is English spelling so odd?”

 That’s interesting!
 I had just always guessed that the spellings just reflected different pronunciations from earlier times.